AlexisVisco/Debug/README.md

 Get a debug structure from it name.

 __Error__:<br/>
-Return an error if name is not in the registery.
+Return an error if name is not in the registry.

 ```go
 debug, err := debug.Get("woaw")